DarjiHet/Namaste-React/EP 1/README.md

 In this project, I explored:<br>
 ✔️ CDN & React Setup – Understanding how to use React via CDN for a quick setup. <br>
 ✔️ Hello World in React – Writing my first React program. <br>
-✔️ React Functional Components – How they work and why they are preferred. <br>
-✔️ JSX & Rendering – How React transforms JSX into UI elements. <br>